 Water was collected from 21 sites representing the three hydrological sections of the Durance catchment (Kuentz, 2013), of which 8 were along the main course of the river, 11 were from 9 different tributaries that flow into the main river, and 2 were from a major man-made canal (Tab.
 1).
 This canal is a managed distributary of the Durance River and its floodway inlet is located in Mallemort, France (43.73267° N, 5.18599° E).
 Water was collected at each site at 8 dates to represent four seasons across two years.
 Sampling campaigns were conducted in 2016 on 1-17 Feb., 13-19 May, 24-28 Aug. and 18-21 Nov; and in 2017 on 3-8 Feb., 4-6 June, 21-25 Aug. and 8-13 Nov.
 These dates will be referred to, respectively, as Winter-16, Spring-16, Summer-16, Fall-16, Winter-17, Spring-17, Summer-17 and Fall-17.

 Surface water was collected at several meters distance from the banks at each site with a 12-L bucket attached to a rope.
 For all sampling dates, each site was represented by a single bulk sample, resulting in 168 water samples (hereafter referred to as “main experiment”).
 In Fall-17, triplicate samples at three different times in the day were collected at sites R02 and R08 to assess representativeness of the bulk samples (hereafter referred to as “variability experiment”).
 The bucket was dedicated to sampling river water, never in contact with high level of bacterial populations.
 It was rinsed twice with water from the sampled site before collecting the sample.
 In this way, water from previous sampling sites was washed away About 1.5 L of water was collected into sterile plastic bottles from the bucket.
 With the water remaining in the bucket, temperature and electrical conductivity were measured using a Multi Probe System (YSI 556 MPS, YSI, Yellow Springs, USA) and water turbidity was measured using a EUTECH Instruments turbidity meter (TN100, Paisley, Scotland).
 Samples were maintained in a cooler (ca. 15°C) for no more than 24 h until further processing for chemical and microbiological analyses.
 To prepare samples for microbiological analyses, 500 mL were filtered across 0.2 µm porosity cellulose acetate filters (Sartorius, 11107-47-ACN, Goettingen, Germany).
 The bacteria retained on the filter were suspended in 1 mL of sterile distilled water.
 This suspension, concentrated by a factor of 500 compared to the original sample, was immediately used for subsequent bacterial isolation and quantification.
 The filtrate was collected for nutrient and dissolved organic carbon analysis as detailed elsewhere (Ben Moussa et al., 2022).
 Methods for determination of the concentration of DOC, nitrates, nitrites, ammonium, ortho-phosphates, and total dissolved nitrogen and phosphorus were as previously described (Ben Moussa et al., 2022).
+Briefly, acidified (85% H3PO4), filtered river-water samples (0.2 µm pore diameter) were used to determine the dissolved organic carbon (DOC) concentration with a total organic carbon analyzer (Shimadzu, Kyoto, Japan).
+The concentration of nitrates, nitrites, ammonium, ortho-phosphates, and total dissolved nitrogen and phosphorus was determined by colorimetry in the laboratory with a segmented continuous flow analyzer (AA3; Seal Analytical, King’s Lynn, UK).
+The samples (15 ml) were filtered in situ on 0.2 lm for dissolved nutrients and on 50 lm for total nitrogen and phosphorus and frozen (−20° C) before analysis.

 Table 1.
 Sampling sites in the Durance River catchment.